antonio-gomez/photoshop-connection/README.md

 #### Description
 -----------

 Node.js module for connecting to Adobe Photoshop Server.
-Based on connection libraries of [Adobe Generator][0].
+Based on the connection libraries of [Adobe Generator][0].

 #### Usage